Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

-In the next step, we approximate $\ud\in\Bspo p$ by a two-layer neural network.
-To do this, we utilize Corollary~\ref{cor:NN-approx}.
-According to this result, there exists a two-layer neural network, denoted as $u_{n}$, that satisfies:
+In the next step, we approximate $\ud\in\Bsp p$ by a shallow neural network.
+To do this, we utilize the well-known~$1/\sqrt n$-rate, known for spectral Barron spaces, and summarized here in~Corollary~\ref{cor:NN-approx}.
+By virtue of Remark~\ref{rem:paley} this applies for elements in~$\mathcal M(R)$.
+Hence, there exists a shallow neural network, denoted as $u_{n}$, that satisfies: